The Source of the Nile is still in Jinja Uganda

 The source of the Nile park is a most pleasant place and has tremendous potential, the boat ride to the exact spot where Lake Victoria and the Nile merge provides some great picture opportunities for you.

-A visit to the Source of the Nile is enhanced with lunch along the river in a restaurant that overlooks the ancient river, a visit to the town of Jinja with its Colonial and Indian architecture that remains, some it restored in recent years along with a visit to Itanda Falls where you can witness the power of the ancient river.
+A visit to the Source of the Nile is enhanced with lunch along the river in a restaurant that overlooks the river.
+Add to that a visit to the town of Jinja with its Colonial and Indian architecture.along with a visit to Itanda Falls, where you can witness the power of the ancient river.

 A sunset cruise from quiet to a Booze Cruise can be taken before and until after Sunset.
 Sunset is around 6:40 pm, and darkness sets in after 7 pm.

 The Source of the River Nile is a major tourist attraction.
 It has been so for years.
-Even India has gotten involved in promoting and upgrading the source as an International Tourist Destination.
-A Stature of Mahatma Gandhi is found here, his ashes were strewn into the river and many Indians and non-Indians come here and take a moment out of their visit to reflect on the life of the great man.
+Even India is involved in promoting and upgrading the source as an International Tourist Destination.
+The Reason, a Stature of Mahatma Gandhi, is found here.
+His ashes were strewn into the river, and many Indians and non-Indians come here and take a moment out of their visit to reflect on his life and ways.